222176415/Loan-Management-System/README.md

 ### WebSockets Hub Access Paths
 - `/hubs/notifications` - Broadcasts generalized operational shifts to active staff nodes.
 - `/hubs/audit` - Feeds a highly responsive security dashboard monitor with immediate `ActivityLog` and `UserLoginLog` data rows right after they commit to the core tables.
+  AND MORE.

+  PLEASE  NOTE: if youre having issues with running the project unzip the LMS folder thats the back-up.